dr8co/PrivacyShield/README.md

 Multithreading is used to speed up the encryption/decryption process to some extent.

 During runtime, the password manager stores the passwords in memory.
-The memory is locked to prevent the passwords from being swapped to disk, and is cleared when the password manager exits.
+The memory is locked to prevent the passwords from being swapped to disk, and is cleared (zeroized) when the password manager exits.

 The password manager also supports the following features: